Linx-ESP/auto-compress-roms/README.md

 ## What it's meant to do

 - Take input file
-- .iso - reformat/compress
+  - .iso
+- Compress and output
   - GameCube: .ciso
   - Wii: .wbfs
   - PS2: .zso
-    - Might need a `.bin + .cue to .iso` first
   - ...
 - Take compressed rom and move it to the correct folder (meant for games over SMB or loaders that require certain folder structure).
 - Keeps original .iso (you can manually edit the script to delete)